 When water bottles aren’t available, or you’re pooping on the go, dampened toilet paper can stand in for a quality clean.

 This depends on the device, but the main trick is getting a concentrated stream directed at the spot that needs a clean.
 For a little toot-orial on the portable bidet, you can check out this vid from TUSHY.
 A lot of the lota comes down to angles!
 You basically squat over the pot and spray, then pat dry.
 In Muslim tradition, the lota is used exclusively with the left hand, while the right is reserved for eating.

 The Lota vs the Shattaf

 If you want more of a spray, you’ll want to move from bottle to bidet.
-The Shattaf is really more of an ass shower -- a hardware device installed in your home bathroom.
-It’s like a hand-held bidet, so ubiquitous in Muslim countries that it’s commonly referred to as a Muslim shower.
+The Shattaf is really more of a bum shower––a hardware device installed in your home bathroom.
+It’s like a handheld bidet, so ubiquitous in Muslim countries that it’s commonly referred to as a Muslim shower.
 Like a lota, the shattaf uses water to clean.
-On the plus side, the shattaf is not likely to run out of water -- it’s a longer term device.
+On the plus side, the shattaf is not likely to run out of water.
+It’s a longer term device.
 On the down side, it’s more difficult to install or uninstall.

 There are two key differences between a lota and a bidet: hands-free operation and water supply.

 While the lota can range from a traditional spouted vessel to a squeezy bottle (similar to a portable bidet), you need a free hand and some creative angling to operate it.
 And there is of course a limited quantity of water.

 A modern bidet attaches to your toilet and plumbing supply.
 You simply sit, turn a knob, and let the spray nozzle do its thing.